By: Michelle Miller, MSACN and Rachel Naar, RD.

-A heart-healthy lifestyle trumps the pharmacy chocolates as a gift to yourself this February, and can be instrumental in helping to prevent cardiovascular diseases.
-(Though if you must, may we recommend Hu Chocolate?)
+It’s the season of love, and what better way to show love to yourself than supporting your heart!
+A heart-healthy lifestyle trumps the pharmacy chocolates as a gift to yourself this February and can be instrumental in helping to prevent cardiovascular diseases.
+(Though if you must, we recommend Hu Chocolate).

 - Trans fats are by far the worst!
 These are found in stick margarine, shortening, fried foods, and packaged foods made with hydrogenated oils.
 Avoid these at all costs.

 - Foods high in saturated fats such as fatty meat, poultry skin, bacon, sausage, whole milk, cream, and butter should be limited.

 - Instead, utilize plant-based oils for cooking.
 These are high in monounsaturated and polyunsaturated fats which can help reduce heart disease.

 - Note: Spend a little extra on high-quality olive oil.
 You get what you pay for.